 The darkest corners of the earth are home to some of the strangest, most vibrant, and sometimes horrifying life.
 In the super-depths of the Atlantic and Antarctic oceans, the monstrous Anglerfish hangs among the black-blue waters.
 In Central and South American rainforests the Glass Frog, which earns its nickname due to its completely see-through under belly, hops along leaves.
-And in rainforests across the planet, growing no more than a few inches long, the fungi Cordyceps infects and zombifies animals.
+And in rainforests across the planet, growing no more than a few inches long, cordyceps fungi infect and zombifies animals.

-Cordyceps grow in the tropics along with a litany of other creatures.
-Through natural selection, Cordyceps have carved out their niche by infecting arthropods such as ants, moths, spiders, and more, and actually manipulating their host’s behavior at the behest of the fungi’s biological impetus to reproduce and survive.
+Cordyceps grow in the tropics (though not exclusively) along with a litany of other creatures.
+Through natural selection, cordyceps have carved out their niches by infecting arthropods such as ants, moths, spiders, and more, and actually manipulating their host’s behavior at the behest of the fungi’s biological impetus to reproduce and survive.
 1

 This is the stranger than fiction case of real life zombies.

-Discovered in the mid-19th century by Alfred Russell Wallace, Cordyceps is found in tropical areas around the world.
-Infecting spiders, ants, moths, and more, Cordyceps spores are spread from elevated areas after a stem and fruiting body grows from the body of a dead host.
-What makes this zombifying fungus so fascinating to researchers and zombie geeks alike is not just the dramatic way by which it spreads, but because it, as a brainless organism, has the ability manipulate the behavior of other brained organisms so precisely.
+Since being first described in 1818, cordyceps have been identified all over the world.
+Infecting spiders, ants, moths, and more, cordyceps spores are spread from elevated areas after a stalk grows from the dead body of an infected arthropod, elevating the fruiting body from which spores are released.
+What makes these zombifying fungi so fascinating to researchers and zombie geeks alike is not just the dramatic way by which they spread, but because they, as brainless organisms, have the ability to manipulate the behavior of other brained organisms so precisely.
 2

-While a myriad of Cordyceps species work by infecting many different animals, OphioCordyceps unilateralis, which infects a certain species of tropical ant, has been most heavily researched.
-Ants that have contracted the fungi carry it with them for a number of hours before the zombification process begins.
+While a myriad of cordyceps species work by infecting many different animals, Ophiocordyceps unilateralis, which infects a a number of different ant species, has been most heavily researched.
+Ants that have contracted the fungus carry it with them for a number of hours before the zombification process begins.

 “We found that infected ants behave as zombies and display predictable stereotypical behaviors of random rather than directional walking, and of repeated convulsions that make them fall down,” wrote a team of researchers from Penn State on the zombie ant phenomenon.
 3

 This is the final act of zombification.
-The death grip is the last action of the living ant before its body atrophies and dies, only to become the fungi’s site of asexual reproduction.
+The death grip is the last action of the living ant before its body atrophies and dies, only to become the fungus' site of reproduction.
 5